Jezzatator/Jezzatator/README.md

 - 👋 Hi, I’m @Jezzatator
 - 👀 I’m interested in geopolitics, maps and data
-- 🌱 I’m currently learning persian and gis
+- 🌱 I’m currently learning iOS development, persian and gis
 - 💞️ I’m looking to collaborate on make a better world
 - 🏫 Currently student at [Ada Tech School](https://adatechschool.fr/)
-- 📫 How to reach me please don't
+- 📫 How to reach me ?  please do !

 <!---
 Jezzatator/Jezzatator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.